Spend Insights Launch

 • Turn complex data into context, with AI-generated summaries that explain what changed and why it matters.

-This marks a shift from reactive financial management to proactive spend control — and it sets the stage for how AI is beginning to transform not just how companies see their spend, but how they understand it.
+This marks a shift from reactive financial management to proactive spend control.
+It sets the stage for how AI transforms not just how companies see their spend, but how they understand it.

 Spend Insights Launch | Spend analyst image